How to use mood boards as visual communication tools

 - Translate ideas and concepts that can be difficult to explain only with words

 - Cut down on time spent revising work due to misunderstandings or miscommunication

-At the beginning stages of a mood board, include anything and everything that you like.
-You can refine your mood board and design direction after you’ve added enough content.
-A mood board is meant to be a space where you and whoever else has a stake in the project can get what’s in your heads out on paper, without judgment.
+- REFINE: Once you’ve added enough content, you can refine your mood board and design direction.
+A mood board is meant to be a space where you and whoever else has a stake in the project can get what’s in your heads on paper, in a creative space.

-Here are some tips for getting your mood boards created quickly in Conceptboard:
+Here are some extra tips for getting your mood boards created quickly in Conceptboard:

 - Drag and drop images from the web and desktop

 - Grab screenshots using the keyboard shortcuts or the new screenshot extension